upstarter/automata/README.md

 - Flexibility
   - A design goal of `Automata` is to allow high flexibility (supports many use cases)
 - Simplicity of Implementation
-  - Elixir's meta-programming facilities enable very user-friendly API's so developers don't need to know the details of BT's or Automata Theory to get things done.
+  - Elixir's meta-programming facilities enable very user-friendly API's so developers don't need to know the details of BT's or Automata Theory to get things done, and BT's themselves lend efficiency via simplicity to the development value chain.

 ### Applications
 - Trading Systems